Siberian Light Aviation Flight 42: Crew

-The pilot of the aircraft was Anatoly Yakovlevich Prytkov, age 56.
+The captain of the aircraft was Anatoly Yakovlevich Prytkov, age 56.
 He had been continuously employed by SiLA since 2015.
 He served in the armed forces of the USSR between 1988 and 1992 as a pilot and had worked for several airlines since leaving the armed forces.
 At the time of the accident, he had a total of 7,906 hours of flight experience, including 3,970 in the AN-28, 111 of those as captain.
 He received serious injuries in the accident.

 The first officer of the aircraft was Farukh Khasanov, age 32.
 He was a graduate of the State Flight Academy of Ukraine.
 He had been employed at the airline since February 2021, and completed his training with the airline in May 2021.
 At the time of the accident, he had a total of 174 hours of flight time, including 19 hours in the An-28.

-Prior to takeoff, the crew agreed that the first officer would be conducting active piloting and the pilot would perform monitoring and communication duties.
-After the engines stalled during the flight, the pilot took over flight responsibilities.
+Prior to takeoff, the crew agreed that the first officer would be conducting active piloting and the captain would perform monitoring and communication duties.
+After the engines stalled during the flight, the captain took over flight responsibilities.

 Accident

 Flight SL 42 departed from the airport of the city of Kedrovy behind schedule at 3:58 p.m. local time.
 Ten minutes into the flight, at an altitude of 3000 m and 70 km from its origin airport, both engines of the aircraft failed.
 The pilots attempted to restart the engines, but were unsuccessful.

-In interviews after the accident, the pilot reported that after the aircraft entered thick cloud, icing occurred in the engines, causing both to fail.
+In interviews after the accident, the captain reported that after the aircraft entered thick cloud, icing occurred in the engines, causing both to fail.
 The passengers prepared for a crash landing and the pilots attempted to touch down in an area where the trees were the least dense, but after touching down the aircraft sank into the mud and the pilot realized that the chosen landing site was actually a soft peat bog.
 After striking the soft surface, the aircraft rolled over onto its roof and the passengers were suspended upside down in their seats.